 - 1. Acquire knowledge about the modelling of power system components. - 2.
-Ability to introduce the sparsity techniques in power system analysis. - 3.
-Ability to develop computer program for various power flow studies. - 4.
+Introduce the sparsity techniques in power system analysis. - 3.
+Develop computer program for various power flow studies. - 4.
 Attain knowledge about the abnormal operation of power system under balanced and unbalanced conditions. - 5.
-Understand the computational procedure for obtaining the swing curve.
+Understand the computational procedure for obtaining the swing curve